eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 legal-person Wallet Unit.
 All core capabilities of a Wallet Unit for a natural person are available for a legal person.
-There are some differences between a natural and legal person that accordingly leads to different requirements for issuing legal-person PIDs and the Wallet Units containing legal-person PIDs.
+There are some differences between a natural and legal person that accordingly leads to different requirements for issuing legal-person PIDs and the Wallet Units containing legal-person PIDs

+Notes:

 - A legal-person PID is issued under an eID scheme.
 - A legal-person PID is described in a legal-person PID Rulebook, which is different from the natural-person PID Rulebook in [PID Rulebook].
 A legal-person PID has a different attestation type than a natural-person PID, and also contains different attributes.
 For